Your Mission and Main Objective

 Hello, comrade.
 Your mission — should you choose to accept it — is to find out where and why our biggest competitor is pulling all that extra traffic.
 With competitor analysis, we want to know why it is so effective for them and how you can gain the upper hand.
 Good luck!

 Alright, with the power of the internet and the competitive intelligence tools that come with it, there’s no excuse to thoroughly research our biggest competitors.
+This is my personal “competitor analysis framework” I use before I start a marketing project.
 The best thing about the online clandestine method is the fact that no-one will ever notice we’ve paid a visit.

 Here you will find out 90% of the process I use before making a content strategy plan.
 First, you have to know who your competitors are before you meet them on the battlegrounds.